-5) Open VirtualBox and click on File then select Import Appliance.
+5) Open VirtualBox and click on File, then select Import Appliance.

-6) Press the Choose button, browse the converted ovf file and press Next.
+6) Press the Choose button, browse the converted ovf file, and press Next.

-As an alternative option, you can convert the VMDK file to VDI and migrate a virtual machine from VMware to VirtualBox.
+Alternatively, you can convert the VMDK file to VDI and migrate a virtual machine from VMware to VirtualBox.

 Do let me know how this migration process worked for you.
 Have you faced any issues in importing the OVF file in VirtualBox?